Simulation-based marginal likelihood for cluster strong lensing cosmology: Conclusions

 The relationship between masses at low and high overdensities is an interesting alternative to the strong lensing-mass scaling relation.
 Here, we advocate folding cluster triaxiality into the analysis in order to reduce variation between mock samples.
 Measuring these masses will become feasible over the coming years given the availability of multi-wavelength data.
 Alternatively, weak lensing estimates alone would provide a more precise measure of cluster mass, albeit usually at lower overdensities or at fixed aperture radius \citep[e.g.][]{Applegate2014}.

-For follow-up studies, we aim to: \begin{enumerate} \item include more simulated clusters in a parent sample that would then allow one to account for `cosmic variance' between mock samples, not just the orientation-related scatter. \item use semi-analytic models or emulators in place of individual simulated clusters \citep[e.g.][]{Giocoli2012,Kwan2013,Bonamigo2014,Jabot2014}.
+For follow-up studies, we aim to: \begin{enumerate} \item include more simulated clusters in a parent sample that would then allow one to account for `cosmic variance' between mock samples, not just the orientation-related scatter.
+This would reduce any bias in the estimator of the marginal likelihood. \item use semi-analytic models or emulators in place of individual simulated clusters \citep[e.g.][]{Giocoli2012,Kwan2013,Bonamigo2015,Jabot2014}.
 This would allow even easier modelling of cosmic variance, however, fitting-functions here are still based on simulations. \item relax the assumption of the power-law relationship between the Einstein radius and cluster lens mass.
-However a new summary statistic would need to be identified.
-Otherwise, alternative definitions of discrepancy distance could be explored \citep[e.g.][]{Park2015}. \item apply generalised linear models \citep[GLMs, e.g.][]{deSouza2015a,Elliott2015,deSouza2015b} in place of the analysis as described in Sec.~\ref{Sec:Results}, in the case that full error distributions on measurements become available. \end{enumerate}
+However a new summary statistic would need to be identified, possibly with more than two dimensions.
+Otherwise, alternative definitions of discrepancy distance could be explored \citep[e.g.][]{Park2015}. \item apply generalised linear models \citep[GLMs, e.g.][]{deSouza2015a,Elliott2015,deSouza2015b} in place of the analysis as described in Sec.~\ref{Sec:ML}, in the case that full error distributions on measurements become available. \end{enumerate}

 While numerical simulations have opened up the possibility to explore the effects of cosmology and physics on non-linear structure formation, they have brought with them the necessity to break away from `textbook' statistical methods that assume the existence of analytical models.
-We hope, therefore, that we have begun a discussion about alternatives, such as Weighted ABC, which may prove as revolutionary to cosmological testing as the simulations themselves.
+We hope, therefore, that we have begun a discussion about alternatives which may prove as revolutionary to cosmological testing as the simulations themselves.